sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 context of running code of the web app.
 It allows us to debug the web apps interactively.

-This project aims to make a better user experience for Web Console as a whole, and the main focus is to support _"auto-completion"_ feature in the console, which is to help us typing commands speedy and quickly on console.
+This project aims to make a better user experience for Web Console as a whole, and the main focus is to support _"auto-completion"_ feature, which is to help us typing commands speedy and quickly on the console.

 Also, this project is getting into ways to extend Web Console.
 The main goal of the project is to create _built-in commands_ and its architecture, which makes Web